Ozzyboshi/alsfsdocumentation/docs/fs-uae.md

   serial_port = tcp://192.168.137.2:1234/wait
 ```

-This will instruct fs-uae to wait to boot the amiga until a tcp connection with 192.168.137.2 port 1234 is established.
+This will instruct fs-uae to wait to boot the amiga only when a tcp connection with 192.168.137.2 port 1234 is established.
-Please note that if you enter and invalid serial port (for example you don't have any network interfaces with this ip assigned), fs-uae will boot Workbench without waiting, this must not occur.
+Please note that if you enter and invalid serial port (for example you don't have any network interfaces with this ip assigned), fs-uae will boot Workbench without waiting, this must not happen.
 In this scenario we are using ip 192.168.137.2 for the fs-uae side and 192.168.137.3 for the server side, as stated previously this 2 hosts must be able to talk to each other.

 Start the fs-uae amiga machine, the boot process will be freezed, waiting for the tcp connection to come up.